tahoma2d/tahoma2d_docs/source/managing_palettes_and_styles.rst

 Speed
 .....

-- **Fine speed filter**, how slow the input fine speed is following the real speed.
+- **Fine speed filter**, how slow the input *Fine Speed* is following the real speed.
 0.0 change immediately as your speed changes (not recommended, but try it).

 - **Gross speed filter**, same as **Fine speed filter**, but note that the range is different.

-- **Fine speed gamma**, this changes the reaction of the **Fine speed** input to extreme physical speed.
-You will see the difference best if **Fine speed** is mapped to the radius. -8.0 very fast speed does not increase *Fine speed* much more; +8.0 very fast speed increases *Fine speed* a lot.
+- **Fine speed gamma**, this changes the reaction of the *Fine Speed* input to extreme physical speed.
+You will see the difference best if *Fine Speed* is mapped to the **Radius**. -8.0 very fast speed does not increase *Fine Speed* much more; +8.0 very fast speed increases *Fine Speed* a lot.
 For very slow speed the opposite happens.

 - **Gross speed gamma**, same as **Fine speed gamma** for gross speed.